An important part of recovery is being of service to others.

 Can I get a job at JourneyPure?

 Yes!
-We have employees that are alumni and most of the staff here are in recovery.
+Most employees here are in recovery, many alumni.
 The general requirement is at least 1 year of continuous sobriety, though some roles require additional sober time.

 To view and apply for current openings, visit our page on Indeed.